4-Year Undergraduate Curriculum

 MSE 450-4 Real-Time and Embedded Control Systems - Focuses on implementation and design of embedded computer control systems used in mechatronics and other applications.
 Many of these systems are real-time in nature, meaning that the computer system must discern the state of the world and react to it within stringent response-time constraints.
 Upon completion of the course, the student will have a basic understanding of how to design, build and integrate hardware and software for an embedded control application.
 Hands-on experience will be gained by performing laboratory experiments and doing an embedded computer control project on a mechatronic system.
-Prerequisite: MSE 351 (or ENSC 332), MSE 381 (or ENSC 383), and completion of 90 units.
-Students who have taken ENSC 351 or 451 cannot take MSE 450 for further credit.
+Prerequisite: MSE 352, MSE 381 (or ENSC 383), and completion of 90 units.

 MSE I First Mechatronic Systems Engineering Elective

 Term 8 - Summer

 MSE 400-3 The Business of Engineering II - Concepts covered include entrepreneurship, marketing, financing, business plan, project management skills as well as facilitation, communication and negotiation.
 Students will experience what it is like to be part of a start-up company with a diverse project team.
 Prerequisite: MSE 300 (or ENSC 311).
 Students with credit for ENSC 312 may not take MSE 400 for further credit.